colour-science/colour/docs/tutorial.rst

 And More...
 -----------

-We hope that this small introduction has been useful and gave you the envy to see more, if you want to explore the API a good place to start is the `Jupyter
+We hope that this small introduction has been useful and gave envy to see more, to explore the API further more a good place to start is the `Jupyter
 Notebooks <http://nbviewer.jupyter.org/github/colour-science/colour-notebooks/blob/master/notebooks/colour.ipynb>`__
 page.